siddharth201/MyNotes/SwiftUI/SwiftUIs_PropertyWrappers/3_@StateObject.md

 * `username` changes
 * `@Published` emits update
 * SwiftUI refreshes body automatically

+>**Important:** You should use @StateObject only once per object, which should be in whichever view is responsible for creating the object.
+All other views that share your object should use @ObservedObject.